bulletmark/cdhist/README.md

 export FZF_ALT_C_COMMAND="cat $HOME/.cd_history"
 ```

-You also should make a small change to the way you source the `fzf`
+Since `fzf` version 0.31.0, you also should make a small change to the
-completion and key-binding files into your shell, e.g. in your
+way you source the `fzf` completion and key-binding files into your
-`~/.bashrc`.
-The following is a typical script to load `fzf` except the
+shell, e.g. in your `~/.bashrc`.
+The following is a typical script to
-`source` line must be changed to do an "on the fly" edit of `builtin cd`
+load `fzf` except the `source` line must be changed to do an "on the
-to regular `cd`.
+fly" edit of `builtin cd` to regular `cd`.
 E.g:

 ```sh
 for _d in /usr/share/fzf /usr/share/fzf/shell \